boschrexroth/ctrlx-automation-sdk/samples-go/webdav.client/README.md

 ## Visual Studio Code

-To use Golang within Visual Studio Code, we recommend using the [Go for Visual Studio Code](https://github.com/golang/vscode-go) extension.
+To use Go within Visual Studio Code, we recommend using the [Go for Visual Studio Code](https://github.com/golang/vscode-go) extension.
 The corresponding documentation can also be found under this link.

 Open this project folder directly, then the go build environment is set correctly.